ahmadawais/CF7-Customizer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Cf7 Customizer is an intuitive plugin to design your contact forms via WordPress live customizer, right at the front-end.
+CF7 Customizer is an intuitive plugin to design your contact forms via WordPress live customizer, right at the front-end.

 == Description ==

-Cf7 Customizer is an intuitive plugin to design your contact forms via WordPress live customizer, right at the front-end.
+CF7 Customizer is an intuitive plugin to design your contact forms via WordPress live customizer, right at the front-end.
 [vimeo https://vimeo.com/139903612]

 ###Getting started:

 Let's get you started

 * Step #0: → Install & Activate Contact Form 7.
 * Step #1: → Add New Form and SAVE it.
 * Step #2: COPY the shortcode of the form you just created and paste it inside your Contact Page.
 * Step #3: Go to your contact page(front-end) and open CUSTOMIZER from the admin bar.
 * Step #4: Find and open CF7 Customizer panel and customize your contact forms.
-Voila
+Voila!

 **Pst.
 We have big plans for this plugin**

 == Installation ==

 * Step #0: → After installing CF7Customizer, Install & Activate Contact Form 7.
 * Step #1: → Add New Form and SAVE it.
 * Step #2: COPY the shortcode of the form you just created and paste it inside your Contact Page.
 * Step #3: Go to your contact page(front-end) and open CUSTOMIZER from the admin bar.
 * Step #4: Find and open CF7 Customizer panel and customize your contact forms.
 Voila

-== Frequently Asked Questions ==

-= How to get support? =

-If you have any questions post in the WordPress.org forums or reach out to me at Twitter [@mrahmadawais](http://twitter.com/mrahmadawais).

 == Screenshots ==